AntonyChen1/robot-gallery/README.md

 ### 7. Hooks created in 2018, React 16.7
 - Pure function: same results will be returned with same parameters
+- Hooks can only be used in FunctionComponent

 ### 8. Pass data
 - Use props to pass data